NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

     snapshot_policy: str = "none",   # Snapshot policy to apply for new volume.
     aggregate: str = None,           # Aggregate to use when creating new volume (flexvol volumes only).
     mountpoint: str = None,          # Local mountpoint to mount new volume at.
 If not specified, volume will not be mounted locally.
 On Linux hosts - if specified, calling program must be run as root.
+    junction: str =None,              # Specified custom junction-path where volumes will be mounted at.
+If not specified, a junction path will become: ("/"+Volume Name).
     readonly: bool = False,           # Mount volume locally as "read-only.
 If not specified volume will be mounted as "read-write".
 On Linux hosts - if specified, calling program must be run as root.
     print_output: bool = False       # Denotes whether or not to print messages to the console during execution.
 ) :